 III.
-METHODOLOGY
+Methodology

-Systematic reviews of the literature are classified into domain-based reviews, theory-based reviews, and method-based reviews [59].
+Systematic reviews of the literature are classified into domainbased reviews, theory-based reviews, and method-based reviews [59].
 The methodological approach taken in this study is Callahan's method [60] and this method belongs to the category of domain-based reviews.
 Callahan's guidelines consist of a systematic literature review with the 6W framework (Who, When, Where, hoW, What, and Why).
 Therefore, this paper applied Callahan's method to present a review of existing literature on the use of sentiment analysis in education with Transformers and the key information on the method is summarized in Table I.

-TABLE I. Key Information for the Systematic Literature Review Adapted From Callahan's 6W Framework [60]
+TABLE I. KEY INFORMATION N FOR THE SYSTEMATIC LITERATURE REVIEW Adapted From C Callahan's 6W Frame WORK [60]